 Women are no different.

-Jessica Biel’s turn as a vampire hunting beautiful bad-ass in Blade required the hallmark body of a SUPER HERO.
+Jessica Biel’s turn as a vampire hunting beautiful bad-ass in Blade required the hallmark body of a SUPERHERO.
 Scarlett Johansson achieved the “look” for her role as Black Widow in Iron Man 2.
-And, not surprisingly, after each of these films, these women were discussed more for the shape they were in than for the parts they played.
+And, not surprisingly, after each of these films, these women were discussed more for their shape than for the parts they played.

-Even though the appearance of men and women is radically different, there is a certain “look” that a body needs to have to portray a Hero who can kick-ass and save the day.
+Even though the appearance of men and women is radically different, there’s a certain “look” a body needs to have to portray a Hero who can kick-ass and save the day.

 The “look” is comprised of strong, sexy shoulders and a wide back that compliments a lean waist, and streamlined but powerful looking arms.
-And there is a level of muscularity that is above average, and even obvious in clothing.
+And, with above-average muscularity that’s obvious in clothing.

 The best way to start this is probably with the classic line, “it’s kind of a funny story…” Well, in fact, it’s two stories that happen to be startlingly similar.

 Growing up, we (that is, both of your humble authors) loved comics, and the heroes in them.
-In fact, we probably enjoyed them more than most other young boys, simply because of location.
-Living in New York and reading comics, it’s hard NOT to picture yourself IN them.
-Whether you call it “Gotham” or “Metropolis” or “Star City” – the fact is that NYC serves as the backdrop for nearly every major comic book character in the world.
+In fact, we probably enjoyed them more than most other young boys, simply because of the location.
+Living in New York and reading comics, it’s hard NOT to picture yourself in them.
+Whether you call it “Gotham” or “Metropolis” or “Star City” – NYC serves as the backdrop for nearly every major comic book character in the world.

-Like most young boys, we both wished we could BE the SUPER HEROES from the comic books; the next best thing would be to look like them.
-As we got older and went through our respective physique transformations, both each of us was able to draw constant inspiration from the bodies of the HEROES we admired.
+Like most young boys, we both wished we could BE the SUPERHEROES from the comic books; the next best thing would be to look like them.
+As we got older and went through our respective physique transformations, both of us were able to draw constant inspiration from the bodies of the HEROES we admired.

-Years later, SUPER HERO movies began to be popular, and since that time we’ve been able to draw a lot of professional inspiration from the transformations that actors have undergone to achieve “the look.”
+Years later, SUPERHERO movies began to become popular, and since that time we’ve been able to draw a lot of professional inspiration from the transformations that actors have undergone to achieve “the look.”

 And in some cases, we’ve been able to be a part of it.